deeptools/deepTools/docs/content/example_api_tutorial.rst

 We also need a BAM file containing the aligned reads.
-The BAM file must be indexed to allow quick access to the reads falling into the regions of interest.
+The BAM file must be indexed to allow quick access to reads falling into the regions of interest.

 .. code:: python